movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 forces the mount read-only.
 Read-only mounts do not retain this unused writer-only space.

-Delayed-reference materialization, ordered extents, item mutation and tree splits, commit integration, and on-disk accounting updates are not implemented yet.
+Delayed-reference materialization, ordered extents, tree splits and node removal, commit integration, and on-disk accounting updates are not implemented yet.

 ## Initial writable format